 Citrix

-Could you help me understand more about your background by giving a brief introduction of yourself?
 Hi, team.
-I have 4.7 years of, uh, experience in, uh, your development using Yeah.
-Apprenders tag like React, JavaScript, HTML, CSS, Redux, and had a great experience in writing in test cases using Jell's time to the effecting library.
-And I pursued my graduation from JND College of Engineering with on to CDPA, and that was, um, a college topper in intermediate with 97.5% and, uh, starting my career with DCS, uh, in June 2019.
-Later, I had joined in EPAM systems in March 2022.
+I have 4.7 years of experience in your development using Yeah.
+Apprenders tag like React, JavaScript, HTML, CSS, Redux, and had a great experience in writing test cases using Jest's time-effecting library.
+And I pursued my graduation from JND College of Engineering with a degree in CDPA, and that was a college topper in intermediate with 97.5%, and I started my career with DCS in June 2019.
+Later, I joined EPAM systems in March 2022.

-What steps do you follow to refactor your large component into smaller, more manageable components in React?
+What steps do you follow to refactor a large component into smaller, more manageable components in React?
 Yeah.
-Can repatter larger component larger, uh, application larger components into smaller by, uh, following A clean code methodology.
-In clean code, what we can say is, like, it should, uh, should not have more Then a 200 length of coal per component.
-And we can follow solid principles also, uh, to maintain large components into small components Like, for refactoring, what it will say is, uh, we have to we have to write a component or function With the single responsibility means, uh, if you are adding a function, its action should be, like, Uh, depends on only 1 responsibility.
-The the function should do only 1 responsibility.
-Uh, like, the function should do only 1 action like that.
-Um, like that, if we divide, uh, the code into small small functions And, um, we can try a component with the useful functions which are really useful in that component.
-Or else, we can write some helper components which, uh, if we need, uh, complex JS, like, Uh, functionalities, we can write a helper, uh, helper files, and we can import them into, uh, into our component.
-Like, it also can, Um, like, uh, divide the larger components into smaller ones.
-And, Um, in solid principles, we can use, um, interface aggregation and, uh, dependency inversion.
-Those principles we can use for refactoring, uh, large components into small components.
-Based on that, um, without, uh, without, uh, without, uh, like, affecting the, uh, code logic and, um, Can improve, uh, the React application performance also by refactoring
+Can re-pattern a larger component, or a larger application's larger components into smaller ones by following a clean code methodology.
+In clean code, it should not have more than 200 lines of code per component.
+And we can follow SOLID principles also to maintain large components into small components.
+For refactoring, what it says is, we have to write a component or function with a single responsibility.
+If you're adding a function, its action should depend on only one responsibility.
+The function should do only one action.
+If we divide the code into small functions, we can try a component with the useful functions that are really useful in that component.
+Or else, we can write some helper components, which if we need complex JavaScript functionalities, we can write a helper file, and we can import them into our component.
+This can also divide larger components into smaller ones.
+And, in SOLID principles, we can use interface aggregation and dependency inversion.
+Those principles we can use for refactoring large components into small components.
+Based on that, without affecting the code logic, we can improve the React application performance also by refactoring.

 You choose to use Redux Tank or Redux Saga for asynchronous actions in a Redux application.
-Uh, Redux tongue is used mainly for the complex React applications and where we want to integrate, um, like, where we want to, uh, use the middleware for React and Redux to integrate, uh, React and Redux, we need a middleware whenever we need that, we'll go with Redux.
-Actually, had a good experience with React, and I didn't get a chance to work with React Redux Saga.
-Uh, in Redux, it allows allows developers to write nested actions inside the action files and, um, integrate them on pass them pass that actions into the reducers to, uh, update the, uh, Redux store based on the actions and they are dispatched through the users, uh, so that we can use Redux
+Redux Toolkit is used mainly for complex React applications and where we want to integrate middleware for React and Redux to integrate React and Redux.
+We need a middleware whenever we need that, so we'll go with Redux Toolkit.
+I've had a good experience with React, and I didn't get a chance to work with Redux Saga.
+In Redux, it allows developers to write nested actions inside the action files and integrate them, passing those actions into the reducers to update the Redux store based on the actions and they are dispatched through the user, so that we can use Redux.

-How do you set up unit testing for React application?
+To set up unit testing for a React application, you would use the React Testing Library.
+Here's the corrected transcript: How do you set up unit testing for a React application?
 What libraries would you use?
-Yeah.
-Um, to write unit test case for React application, uh, we have to we can use, um, uh, just an engine or react testing library.
-Also, we can use.
-We have to install that react testing library.
-Uh, or else, uh, how to install it just an engine.
-Um, then, uh, inside just, uh, we have amount, um, render and swallow like that.
-Three functions are there.
-We're using that 3 types.
-We can, uh, write in test cases.
-Shallow is for, uh, the actual component only.
-We can we cannot dig deep into the child components, uh, for writing unit test case.
-If you want to dig deep into the components and render the props also, um, for writing unit test cases, we have to use, um, mount render is also for the rendered part only.
-It cannot access the, uh, just functions like, uh, out of the rendering part.
-Uh, it will to test, uh, right in the test case for rendering part alone, we can use render, uh, methods from
+Yeah, to write unit tests for a React application, we have to use, or rather, we can use just an engine or the React Testing Library.
+Also, we can use Jest.
+We have to install the React Testing Library, or else we can install Jest.
+Then, inside Jest, we have three functions: render, shallow, and mount.
+We're using these three types.
+We can write test cases.
+Shallow is for the actual component only.
+We can use it to write unit test cases without digging deep into the child components.
+If you want to dig deep into the components and render the props also for writing unit test cases, we have to use mount.
+Render is also for the rendered part only, but it cannot access the just functions like the ones out of the rendering part.
+To test the rendering part alone, we can use the render methods from the React Testing Library.

-Following react to codes, not update the state correctly.
-When increment count is called common security.
+Following React codes, not updating the state correctly.
+When increment count is called, common security issues arise.
 In a short time, I'll explain how this might lead to unexpected results and propose a solution.
-Start at commenter.
-Comment.
-Commenter.
-Time.
-Time.
-Actually, I have I have a colleague with functional components only.
-In my experience, I didn't get a chance to work with glass components.
+Commenter: Time.
+Actually, I have a colleague with functional components only.
+In my experience, I didn't get a chance to work with class components.
 They start to state, not counter and updating state using this.
-I I'm not, uh, clear, like, like, how to check and what is there that here it is.
+I'm not clear on how to check and what is there.
 If it is a functional component, I'll definitely solve it.
 Sorry about that.

-Even this time script snippet is in react or this and the potential pitfalls and provide information.
-Interface name, string, age number, Uh, send out me a person Okay.
+Even this time the script snippet is in React or this and the potential pitfalls and provide information.
+Interface name, string, age number, Send out a person.
+Okay.
 Here, we take an interface, Type person and having 2 parameters, name and age.
-And we are, uh, calling on display person method of type.
-Display personal.
+And we are calling the display person method of type, Display personal.
 Okay.
-And having a proper person of type, uh, person interface, that is fine.
-Here we are taking 1 person constant and here we didn't, uh, mention any type of that person and, Um, it will throw error to calls this constant.
-For this constant, we didn't, And define any type, and inside that, we have some variables, properties like name, age, email.
-For them also, we didn't, um, uh, define any type.
-If we define this person of Type person interface, then also it will throw error because the person interface having name and age properties only.
-And the person object is having name, age, email.
-Uh, to solve this, we have to add email property to the person interface and, Uh, assign that person type to the given object person or else we can take we can, To override the person interface with email object, uh, email parameter, and then, uh, we can assign the person, Uh, interface, uh, uh, as a type of as a type to the person object.
+And having a proper person of type, person interface, that is fine.
+Here we are taking 1 person constant and we didn't mention any type of that person, and it will throw an error when calling this constant.
+For this constant, we didn't define any type, and inside that, we have some variables, properties like name, age, email.
+For them also, we didn't define any type.
+If we define this person of Type person interface, then it will also throw an error because the person interface has name and age properties only.
+And the person object has name, age, email.
+To solve this, we have to add an email property to the person interface and assign that person type to the given object person, or else we can override the person interface with an email object and then we can assign the person interface as a type to the person object.

-Can you explain the benefits of server side rendering React applications and its impact on SEO?
-Yeah.
-Uh, server side rendering in React applications in the sense, 1st initial rendering of the application takes place in the server side, then It returns HTML into, uh, view layer for display purpose.
-That is server side rendering.
-Yeah.
-And we actually, we use it to do this server Training by using, uh, next dot JS, our gas by, uh, the type of frameworks we can use in React Applications to, uh, to allow server side rendering.
-Uh, what it will do is it will improve the search engine optimization and performance of application, um, as we have the as we are, Uh, rendering the application initial on the server side.
-It leads to search engine optimization and pop increases the performance of the application
+Server side rendering in React applications benefits the initial rendering of the application takes place on the server side, then it returns HTML to the view layer for display purposes.
+We use this approach by using Next.js, one of the frameworks we can use in React applications to enable server side rendering.
+It improves the search engine optimization and performance of the application as we are rendering the application initially on the server side.
+This leads to improved search engine optimization and increased performance of the application.